gaborbernat/bernat-tech/content/posts/type-hints/index.md

 ```

 Your input is either `str` or `int`, and your return value accordingly is also either `str` or `int`.
 However, if you do
-it like so, you're telling to the type hint that it really can be either of for both types of inputs.
-Therefore on the
+it like so, you're telling the type hint that it really can be either of for both types of inputs.
+Therefore on the call
-call side, you need to assert the type your calling with:
+side, you need to assert the type your calling with:

 ```python
 def other_func() -> int: